 Finally got back from our 9-day roadtrip to the Pacific Northwest.
 I've spent months scoping out the places we would want to visit and places to camp in our Winnebago Revel.
 Driving the Revel enable us to go farther into the wilderness and not have to worry too much about rain or cold.
 I specifically picked out a few remote boondocking camp spots for this trip.
 Mossbrae Falls was our first stop, a place I've been eyeing for a long time.
 The hike to the waterfall follows a train track which isn't exactly legal, so you could be risking your life, or a ticket.
 However, the waterfall is BEAUTIFUL!
 We could have stayed for hours, if we didn't have other destinations to go.
 Crater Lake was just as majestic as the first time I visited it, about 15 years ago.
 NPS has kept it up well and have built a lot more parking areas.
 Although it's summer, there were still patches of snow on the ground.
 Hole-in-the-ground in the Oregon Outbacks was a place I discovered by looking at the Google Satellite maps.
 After more searching and reading about it, I found out that it was actually legal to boondock right by the edge of this amazing place.
 I think we were the only ones there that night.
 The Smith Rock is another must-see in Oregon and being in close proximity to Bend, that's killing two birds with one stone.
 The Crooked River cuts around multiple near vertical cliffs and we could see many people scaling them.
 We walked down the river trail and leisurely took in the beauty.
 Near Portland, on the Columbia River, there are many waterfalls to visit, with Multnomah Falls being the most famous.
 Parking was a bit of hassle, but the Revel allowed us to take the RV spot when available, and squeeze into a normal parking spot when needed.
 Seattle was rainy when we visited, no surprises there.
 The Marymere Falls by the Lake Crescent turned out to be a surprise highlight of the trip.
 The trail was lush and mossy like the Hoh Rain Forest, in fact, I think it's better because I was disappointed at how much the Hoh Rain Forest has deteriorated since we visited 15 years ago.
 The Tree of Life at the Kalaloch Beach was a sight to see.
 The ground under the tree has washed away and yet it's still clinging on by the sides.
 You can walk right underneath it and see the roots.
 We also visited Ocean City where they allow people to drive on the beach, a first for us.
 We can now proudly say that we drove the entire Oregon 101 Coast Highway.
 There are tons of neat beaches to visit, sights to see.
 I'm surprised that the Oregon coastal cities aren't more populated like California.

 To see the full set of pictures, [CLICK HERE] That's probably my favorite photo from this Memorial Day weekend trip... kind of has this "album-cover" feel to it.
 We spent only one night there, but it was a fun-packed day.
 Started with a visit to the Elmer's Bottle Tree Ranch on Route 66, then headed to the Lava Tubes.
 Hole-in-the-Wall area offered a playground-like trail with ring loops to help you climb up and down some of the gaps between boulders.
-It was super physically demanding so most adults and kids can do it and it's a lot of fun.
+It was not super physically demanding so most adults and kids can do it and it's a lot of fun.
 We ended the day with a visit to the Kelso Sand Dunes.
 We didn't have time to hike to the top of the dunes because we still needed to go find a spot to camp for the night.
 To see the full set of the images, [CLICK HERE]

 A photographer's paradise...
 It's no wonder it's the place of obsession of many famous photographers.
 One would have to live here for a long time to capture all its beauties.
 Not sure I have anything worthwhile to offer here...
 It's like singing a song that's been sung for thousands of times, I can only add a bit of my voice to it.
 I shot exclusively with the WATE, mostly at 16mm and f/8.
 I'm tempted to cover each photo to black and white for the classic look, but I held back some.
 [CLICK HERE] to see the full set.